Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-1/day-3/lecture-materials/intro-to-mvc.md

 ## Move our data into a separate file

-1. Create a directory called models inside our app directory
+1. Create a directory called `models` inside our app directory
-1. Inside `/models`, create your data file (fruits.js)
+1. Inside `/models`, create a data file named fruits.js
 1. Put your fruits variable in there

     ```javascript